rolurq/flask-gulp/README.md

 Each one receives multiple tasks names and generate the links to the compiled files.

 ## Extensions
-Flask-Static comes shiped with two extensions, `coffee` and `dest`.
-The first executes `coffee` from the `PATH`.
+Flask-Static comes shiped with four extensions, `coffee`, `cjsx`, `less` and `dest`.
+The first ones accept an `executable` setting variable with the binary location, the default is to use the `$PATH`.

 To add new extensions use the decorator provided with Flask-Static:

 ```python
 from flask.ext.static.extensions import extension